 - Filter everything in the house

 Go through all the things that your relative or family left.
-Make sure to check if there things that needs to go or stay.
+Make sure to check if their things need to go or stay.
 Organize the house as well and make sure it is clean once you are done with it as this will make way for the new owners.
 Clearing the house can be emotionally draining but it will help clear out any clutter or mess that the previous owners had before their death.
 If they have valuable items in the house then this can help maximize the value of the property.

 - Make the house market-ready